 Those artificial flavors, such as the hazelnut, cover up the coffee beans’ flaws and raise their price, which means the company’s profit rises.

-At times you may find higher quality beans sold at a lower price than flavored beans with a lower quality.
+At times you may find higher quality beans sold at a lower price than flavored beans of a lower quality.

-In my reviews, I’ve included only good quality beans or such that deserve their price.
+In my reviews, I’ve included only good quality beans or such that have an adequate price.

 Flavored Beans & Grinders